Lilypad-Tech/lilypad/LOCAL_DEVELOPMENT.md

     at async transferEther (/Users/nshahnazarian/Development/git/lilypad/hardhat/utils/web3.ts:61:14)
     at async /Users/nshahnazarian/Development/git/lilypad/hardhat/scripts/fund-services-ether.ts:15:5
 ```
-This can be addressed by doing following:
+This can be addressed by doing the following:
 - Open your Docker Desktop app, go to `Volumes` and delete `lilypad_chain-data` as there might be stale data in the volume not allowing you to properly execute all the transactions `chain-boot` executes

 ### Issues running onchain cowsay